pytorch/serve/examples/Huggingface_Transformers/README.md

     backend: inductor
     mode: reduce-overhead
 ```
 When batch_size is 1, for BERT models, the operations are memory bound.
-Hence, we make use of `reduce-overhead` mode to make use of CUDAGraphs and get better performance.
+Hence, we make use of `reduce-overhead` mode to make use of CUDAGraph and get better performance.

 To use PyTorch Eager or TorchScript, you can remove the above config.